6ix9ine: Dominican Republic domestic violence arrest

 On January 17, 2024, Hernandez was arrested by Dominican authorities on charges of domestic violence.
 He was held in a jail in Santo Domingo and a hearing was set for January 18 to decide if he would be freed on bond or remain arrested.
 On January 25, 2024, he was released on the condition that he undergo government counseling and meet with authorities every two months until they conclude their investigation and ordered to pay a $510 deposit.

 New York arrest

-On October 29, 2024, Hernandez was arrested in New York on a warrant which was issued by the U.S. District Court for the Southern District of New York after being charged with violating the terms of his supervised release, which was only 6 months away from expiring.
+On October 29, 2024, Hernandez was arrested in New York on a warrant which was issued by the U.S. District Court for the Southern District of New York after being charged with violating the terms of his supervised release, which was 6 months away from expiring.
 Hernandez had been on supervised release from his previous prison sentence since April 2020.
 Hernandez left the state to go to Las Vegas without permission, showed up an hour late for court and tested positive for meth twice.
 He was held at the Metropolitan Detention Center until November 12.

+On January 6, 2026, Hernandez surrendered to federal authorities to begin his three-month sentence at the Metropolitan Detention Center before being released on April 3, leaving the facility with a SpongeBob SquarePants doll that he claims was signed by Venezuelan president Nicolás Maduro, who was being held on pretrial detention following his seizure by U.S. forces earlier in the year.